You have probably heard a lot more people talking about whitelisting from non-branded and influencer pages lately.

 - Whitelisted ads CPA: $28.94

-- Whitelisted ads share of spend: 8.01 percent of total account spend
+- Whitelisted ads share of spend: 8.01% of total account spend

 The point is not that whitelisting will always perform this well.
 It will not.
-Nor is it that whitelisting is the “silver bullet” to scale your account, rather that its one of many opportunities to optimize and scale your ad account.
+Nor is it that whitelisting is the "silver bullet" to scale your account.
+Rather, it is one of many opportunities to optimize and scale your ad account.

 - Influencers who primarily sell reach and brand alignment